RanuRanjan/Counter/README.md

 # Counter App

-Using HTML ,CSS and LocalStorage for storing Count Value.
+Using HTML ,CSS, JavaScript and LocalStorage for storing Count Value.